-Reliance on outdated, subjective screening methods makes it likely that children with hearing loss will remain unidentified or receive inappropriate interventions. is in Part C and Part B/619 programs.
+Another area of need where state EHDI professionals are having a positive impact is in Part C and Part B/619 programs.
 Although Part C and Part B/619 regulations require that evaluation and assessments must include hearing, no guidelines specify how that should be carried out.
 Many professionals erroneously assume that children being assessed in these programs receive a comprehensive audiological evaluation.
 However, that is often not the case.
-A recent survey of 155 Part C providers from 17 states revealed that the most commonly used hearing screening methods were informal observations of the child's response to sounds/noisemakers and family-completed questionnaires.
-Similarly, of the 175 Part B/619 providers in 11 states who responded, 45% reported using subjective methods with the majority of the children enrolled (Eiserman, Behl. & Shisler, 2009).
+A recent survey of 155 Part C providers from 17 states revealed that the most commonly used hearing screening methods were informal observations of the child's response to sounds/ noisemakers and family-completed questionnaires.
+Similarly, of the 175 Part B/619 providers in 11 states who responded, 45% reported using subjective methods with the majority of the children enrolled (Eiserman, Behl, & Shisler, 2009).
 Less than 20% of the programs reported that most of their children received a full audiological evaluation, and only a quarter of the programs reported that they used OAE technology as a primary screening/ evaluation method.

-Although informal, subjective methods continue to be the primary hearing screening/evaluation tool used by many Part C and Part B/619 programs, research data does not support such strategies in identifying young children with hearing loss.
+Although subjective methods continue to be the primary hearing screening/ evaluation tool used by many Part C and Part B/619 programs, research data does not support such strategies in identifying young children with hearing loss.
 One retrospective study found that only 25% of parents of children with significant hearing loss suspected that their child might have a hearing problem (Watkin et al., 1990).
 Even more worrisome, less than 10% of parents suspected that their child had such a hearing loss during infancy.
 Likewise, informal behavioral screening using soundmakers has been shown to be far less effective than objective OAE screening (Chan, 2004).
 Reliance on outdated, subjective screening methods makes it likely that children with hearing loss will remain unidentified or receive inappropriate interventions.
-The materials described above could be readily adapted to help Part C and Part B/619 providers conduct OAE screening.